Title Date Summary

 Institute for Educational Leadership and Educational Administrators of Iowa will co-sponsor professional development activities.

-16 Principals the major target of UNI's educational leadership institute
+16 Principals the major target of UNI's Educational Leadership Institute

-Public Relations News Release 1985:158, p.1
+Public Relations News Release 1985:166, p.1

 The Institute for Educational Leadership, a program of UNI, has joined with the Educational Administrators of Iowa to develop a Principals' Academy workshop program; details of the academy will be formed at IEL's Policy Board meeting.